Memo motion

 As a versatile tool of work study it was used in the US to some extent, but rarely in Europe and other industrial countries mainly because of difficulties procuring the required cameras.
 Today Memo-Motion could have a comeback because more and more workplaces have conditions which it can explore.

+Scottish motion study pioneer, Anne Gillespie Shaw, used Memomotion in a number of films commissioned from her company, The Anne Shaw Organisation, for commercial and public sector organisations.